peter-leonov/ruby-parser.js/README.md

 # Ruby

 To update the parser of the original ruby from Bison 2.3 (2006) to bison 2.7 (2012) install the new version of bison and delete file `parse.c` from its sources to force make calling bison.

+And one more thing.
+Make your very own ruby 2.0 executable visible by `ruby20` name.